diubaldo94/WeatherApiTechTask/README.md

-# Weather API Tech Task - Musement | TUI
+# Weather API Tech Task

-## Author: Silvio Di Ubaldo

 ### Execute application with docker
 	- checkout project and enter on it root